polm/posuto/README.md

 first region listed in the main CSV, and other regions are stored as a list in the `alternates` property.
 There may be a better way to do this.

+# Programming Notes

+This section is for notes on the use of the library itself as opposed to notes about the data structure.

+## Multi-threaded Environments

+By default, posuto creates a DB connection and cursor on startup and reuses it for all requests.
+In the typical single-threaded, read-only scenario this is not a problem, but it causes warnings (and may cause problems) in a multi-threaded scenario.
+In that case you can manage db connections manually using a context manager object.

+    from posuto import Posuto

+    with Posuto() as pp:
+        tower = pp.get('〒105-0011')

+Using the object this way the connection will be automatically closed when the `with` block is exited.

 # License

 The original postal data is provided by JP Post with an indication they will